-Prologue; The Overseer
+Prolog Part.
+1; The Overseer

-Terra is a place, a world of wonders, a world of tragedies and miracles.
-So vast is its lore, ever expanding and ever demanding sacrifice to satisfy its thirst.
-I have watched for a very long time.
-I witnessed as the Phoenix scorched the lands with life, I saw the great primes rise and fall, I even watched as Nergal turned towards corruption and sought to destroy all life.
-They call me Kuldar a name first given to me by the Zionians, I am one of four wind Elementals that roam this world, the most potent of the four is myself.
-Some say that I'm The Unbound, Wind Of The West and others call me The Mind Of Terra, The Scribe or The Overseer.
-I don't know these things to be true, however I do know that I'm unique compared to my brethren, while other elementals are inclined to their purpose of upholding balance in their element, I am however not.
-Instead, I'm filled with the desire to study things with utmost curiosity, not just that, I am also greatly interested in other life forms to the signification of feeling a certain hint of bounding kinship between them and myself, but above all other I am mostly fascinated by Humans.
-In their short life span they're the ultimate aspects of freedom through versatility and unpredictability.
-You're never exactly sure where place to one, for they might fit there today but not tomorrow and thus are impossible to lay judgment upon.
-They have the ability to turn their greatest weaknesses into strengths without boundaries, this I have witnessed.
+Terra, a world of wonders, a world of tragedies and miracles.
+So vast is its lore, always expanding and ever demanding sacrifice to satisfy its thirst.
+I have watched in a very long time.
+I witnessed as the Phoenix scorched the lands with life.
+I saw the great Primes rise and fall; I even watched as Nergal turned towards corruption and sought to destroy all life.
+They call me Kuldar a name first addressed to me by the Elves; I am among four Elementals roaming Terra that command the air; the most potent of the four is myself.
+Some say that I'm The Unbound, Wind Of The West and others know me as “The Mind Of Terra, ” “The Scribe” or “The OverSeer. ” I don't know these things True.
+However, I do know that I'm unique, Elementals are known to unswervingly abide to their purpose of upholding a balance in their element, but not I. Instead, I'm filled with the desire to study things with utmost curiosity, not just that, I am also greatly interested in other life forms to the signification of feeling a certain hint of bounding kinship between them and myself, but above all others, I am mostly fascinated by humans.
+In their short lifespan, they're the ultimate aspects of freedom through versatility and unpredictably.
+You'll be never exactly sure where to place one, for they might fit there today, but not tomorrow and thus are impossible to lay judgment Upon.
+They have the ability to turn their greatest weaknesses into strengths without boundaries, this I have seen.

-cruel, sad, mad, evil, good, stubborn or lost they are,
+Cruel, sad, mad, evil, good, stubborn or lost they are,

-They always have something to share, “a connection”.
+They always have something to share, a “connection.”